Country preference? Choose the preferred country to view local content and get a better experience.

 How to make pasta in a stand mixer

-Using a stand mixer to make your fresh pasta means you will save time and effort, plus make less mess in your kitchen than if you just do it by hand.
+Using a stand mixer means you will save time and effort, plus make less mess in your kitchen than if you just do it by hand.

 KW Article_How to make pasta_Mobile_7.jpg